fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 </figure>

-## Terminology

-### Aspect Ratio

-You get an image’s aspect ratio by dividing its width by its height.

-An image which is 160px wide × 90px tall can be represented as 16:9, or 1.777.

-It’s important to state that aspect ratio is an _intrinsic_ characteristic of an image therefore outside of our control as developers.
-We can change the dimensions of the rendered image on our web page, however its aspect ratio was determined when the image was originally created and cropped.

 ## A basic image

 Let’s start by going back to basics.
 I can include an image on a web page like so: